FinTech

 Second, boards should keep a focus on the need for a robust succession planning as boards expand or members age out.
 Fintech boards must keep a forward focus, considering how they should evolve, who may roll off the board when and if it goes public, who might sit on the audit committee, for example.
 A standard of succession planning is needed.

 In our experience, a robust succession plan is, instead, a well-developed leadership pipeline with prospective candidates who can be ready and willing to step up across multiple timeframes.8 A lack of succession planning for any vital role, including board member, should be considered an organizational risk.
 And, as the pace of change in industries, economies, and societies has increased boards have to up their game just as much as executives.9 Organizations overall must ensure that board succession planning is continually kept alive.
-Boards that routinely evaluate their capabilities with strategic goals in mind and establish a diverse pipeline of potential direcors will be best positioned to help their organizations reset for resilience and thrive in the long term.10
+Boards that routinely evaluate their capabilities with strategic goals in mind and establish a diverse pipeline of potential directors will be best positioned to help their organizations reset for resilience and thrive in the long term.10

 Acknowledgments